ayodeledanieldada/Hello-from-the-other-side/README.md

 It all began one evening in January when I woke up with a start.
 After a rather demanding day, I had nodded off at my Windows laptop and my forehead had just connected with the Start key.

-Anyway, I will interrupt this story to conclude this problem set for class.
-Nodding off is so embarrasing to talk about!
+Anyway, I will interrupt this story to talk about my R file which just helps to run a few basic analyses of the inbuilt dataset named "cars".